St3phy831/IOS102_MyStory/README.md

 - One of the main challenges was setting the constraints and getting the view to work in both vertical and horizontal orientation.
 At first, I tried a different approach and realized it was too difficult, so I started from scratch multiple times and played around with it.
 However, if there's an easier way to do this, I'd love to know!
 - Another challenge was setting the app icon.
 It's self explanatory and videos on Youtube helped, but I couldn't see the icon once I ran the app.
 I realized it was because I needed to stop the emulator and quit it.
 Then, once I reopened it again, it appeared.
 But, I spent a lot of time until I figured out I had to stop and quit it.
+- I also had trouble creating the gif with Kap (too large of a file size), so I used GIPHY instead.

 ## License